KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

 1. **Create Schedule**
     Before starting the experiment, create the trials/training schedule necessary for the experiment using the Schedule Generator window.
 For more details on how to create a schedule, see [NoSeMazeSchedule guide](#nosemazeschedule).
     </br>
     > :exclamation: **Important** : The Schdule Generator used to be seperate from the NoSeMazeControl UI and was the NoSeMazeSchedule UI.
 However in the new NoSeMaze Setup the Schedule Generator is built in to the NoSeMazeControl UI.
-It is found inthe animals dropdown menu under Schedule ([Fig. 1](#main-window-nsc-main-window)).
+It is found in the Experiment dropdown menu under Schedules ([Fig. 1](#main-window-nsc-main-window)).

 2. **Populating animal List**
     The animal list must be populated with the RFID tag of the animals before starting the experiment.
-Populating animal list is done in the animal window.
+Populating animal list is done in the Experiment - Animal List window.
     </br>
     > :exclamation: **Important** : There will be a _'default'_ animal available in the animal list.
 The _'default'_ animal will be used as a fallback dummy animal, if the rfid tag of an animal can not be read successfully.
     >